thruthesky/centerx/README.md

   For instance, this value is 1000 and user has 999.
 Then the user cannot create post.
 - commentCreateLimit - users who has less points than this cannot create comment
 - readLimit - users who has less points than this cannot create comment
+  - @attention When a user creates a post, it reads the post internally.
+    Which means, for post creating, user will read the post and if user has less point of 'readLimit' when creating, it will fail.
+  - @attention, readLimit is only for post reading, not for comment reading.

 - banCreateOnLimit - User cannot create post/comment if the user reaches the limit.

 - createPost - is the Points to be given to the author on post creation.
 It can be minus value like -100.
 - deletePost - is the Points to be given to the author on post deletion.
 It can be minus value like -100.